Capacity Utilization Explanatory Notes

 Consistency.
 A major aim is that the Federal Reserve utilization rates be consistent over time so that, for example, a rate of 85 percent means about the same degree of tightness that it meant in the past.
 A major task for the Federal Reserve in developing reasonable and consistent time series of capacity and utilization is dealing with inconsistencies between the movements of the industrial production index and the survey-based utilization rates.
 The McGraw-Hill/DRI Survey, now discontinued, was the primary source of manufacturing utilization rates for many years.
 This survey of large companies reported, on average, higher utilization rates than those reported by establishments covered by the annual Survey of Plant Capacity (the primary source of factory operating rates through 2006, after which it was discontinued) for the fourteen years they overlapped.
 Adjustments have been made to keep the industry utilization rates currently reported by the Federal Reserve (now based on the QSPC) roughly in line with rates formerly reported by McGraw-Hill.
 As a consequence, the rates reported by the Federal Reserve tend to be higher than the rates reported in the Census utilization surveys.

 Perspective.
-Over the 1972–2015 period, the average total industry utilization rate was 80.0 percent; for manufacturing, the average factory operating rate was 78.5 percent.
+Over the 1972–2018 period, the average total industry utilization rate was 79.8 percent; for manufacturing, the average factory operating rate was 78.3 percent.
 Industrial plants usually operate at capacity utilization rates that are well below 100 percent: none of the broad aggregates has ever reached 100 percent.
-For total industry and total manufacturing, utilization rates have exceeded 90 percent only in wartime.
+For total manufacturing, utilization rates have exceeded 90 percent only in wartime.
 The highs and lows in capacity utilization are specific to each series and do not all occur in the same month.